mrciolino/wiki-backup/timeline.md

 - Spoops receives the Anti-Magic Armor.
 - Bazzvrah receives The Blood Fury Tattoo
 -
 - The party explores The Bastion of Tiyamani The Awesome in the Ashe Mountains north west of Fywick.
+They are searching for a magical item that can help them against Darmuth.

 - [The Battle of Fywick](/Events/the-battle-of-fywick)
 - The party seeks out a giant ruby they saw in a vision after pulling a card from the deck of many things.
 Using Dio, they find the location of the ruby to be on a mountainside in the Celestial Vale to the west of Fywick.
 They find Ralindu Kosimostrovu Phorumdi the lich sealed inside the Ruby.
 Upon releasing him, he provides guidance to the party and accompanies them on the flying ship.